The Quest (1996 film): Pre-trial

-While The Quest was publicized as a different work than Enter the New Dragon, Frank Dux considered that the finished film was a thinly disguised rework of the screenplay he had co-written for the former.
+While The Quest was publicized as a different work than Enter the New Dragon, Frank Dux considered that the finished film was a thinly disguised rework of the screenplay he had co-written for the latter.
 Unbeknownst to Van Damme, he presented his early script to the Writers' Guild of America for recognition of his contributions.
 The union granted him a story credit, which can be seen in the film.
 Dux then filed a lawsuit against Van Damme in the Los Angeles County Superior Court, alleging that he had been improperly compensated for his efforts.
 The initial complaint was thrown out, but an amended version proceeded to a trial by jury, which took place between October 26 and November 5, 1998.
 Dux sought $900,000 in damages.
 His lawyer also called for Van Damme to be assessed punitive damages for misrepresenting himself as a top flight martial artist.